rafaelpierre/vibe-to-live-agentic-rag-cohort-course/README.md

 ## 🌟 About the Course

-This template is part of **[From Vibe to Live: Build and Deploy Production AI Agents](https://buildingaiagents.com)**, a 4-week cohort-based course where you learn to:
+This repository is part of **[From Vibe to Live: Build and Deploy Production AI Agents](https://buildingaiagents.com)**, a 4-week cohort-based course where you learn to:

-- ✨ Build multi-agent systems with OpenAI Agents SDK
+- ✨ Build multi-agent systems with OpenAI Agents SDK and Qdrant
 - 🚀 Deploy to Azure with Docker and FastAPI
 - 📊 Implement observability with Phoenix Arize
 - 🛡️ Add guardrails for security and reliability